-The second-chance checking account doesn’t have a minimum balance requirement, overdraft fees, or monthly fees.
-It comes with a debit card and access to more than 55,000 fee-free ATMs through Allpoints.
+The Varo checking account doesn’t have a minimum balance requirement, overdraft fees, or monthly fees.
+It comes with a debit card and access to more than 55,000 fee-free ATMs through Allpoint.

 Account-holders who set up direct deposits may also be able to get paid two days early.
 While Varo doesn’t offer paper checks, you can make payments through the app after making a direct deposit.

-Additionally, you can link your account to a Varo Savings account, round up on qualifying debit card purchases, and automatically transfer the change to your savings account.
+Additionally, you can link your account to a Varo Savings account which offers a 3.00% – 5.00% APY, round up on qualifying debit card purchases, and automatically transfer the change to your savings account.

 LendingClub Essential Checking